 - Financial Education: Reinforce the training case managers provide and assist in facilitating financial education for the family.

 - Community Guide: Use your creativity to help the refugee family to learn more about their new community.
 Teach them how to ride the bus and navigate the area on their own, as well as how to access the public library system and other community resources.

-Co-Sponsorship is an empowering experience.
+Being a Community Assistant is an empowering experience.
 The Welcoming community is enriched by the giving spirit and the joy it brings; the refugee families you empower are then able to share their gifts, talents, and impactful narratives with the community.
 This circle of giving is embodied in the refugee resettlement process.